WWE News: Roman Reigns Going To ‘SmackDown,’ ‘The Big Dog’ Welcomes The Change?

 — BettyWitherspoon (@BettyWitherspo7) March 17, 2017

-According to Cageside Seats’ latest round of WWE news, the WWE will be opening up the draft for the first time in a few years.
+According to Cageside Seats‘s latest round of WWE news, the WWE will be opening up the draft for the first time in a few years.
 With that draft comes the move of Roman Reigns from the red brand to the blue brand.
-There’s a two-fold reason for that, but the main reason, according to the outlet, is because they’re trying to replace “the face” of the company: John Cena is off trying to make a Hollywood career, bless his heart, and Roman Reigns is the best they’ve got right now.
+There’s a two fold reason for that, but the main reason, according to the outlet, is because they’re trying to replace “the face” of the company: John Cena is off trying to make a Hollywood career, bless his heart, and Roman Reigns is the best they’ve got right now.

 Haters can say what they want about